10 things your project manager won’t confess. Ever.

 5. It’s difficult to keep up with office politics

 Gossip is a pain to deal with it because it impacts the power structure in the company.
 What can you do when Sally criticize Jessica’s report behind her back, and the whole team knows about Jake’s appreciation for some liquid courage?
-It’s like high-school, only worse because there’s money and career futures involved.
+It's like high-school, only worse because there are money and career futures involved.

-Gossip can drag down the motivation of the team and credibility of the management.
+Gossip can drag down the motivation of the team and the credibility of the management.
 The only remedy is to be transparent, employ your insider, address issues, and bring out all the dirty laundry in the open.
 It hurts, but you need to clean the wound before it gets infected.
 Those who think management should be above office politics are right - but being right and realistic are two different things.

 6. Tough love is an underappreciated concept

 Getting face-to-face also gives you leeway for learning about other topics.
 Emails tend to be on the point and short.
 But during a conversation, you can find out things that can change the course of your project.
-Jack may feel uncertain about some client and won’t write it anywhere.
-But, once you talk, he’s more likely to voice out his concern.
+Jack may feel uncertain about some clients and won't write it anywhere.
+But, once you talk, he's more likely to voice out his concern.
 Maybe he heard about the embezzlement rumor.
 That could be important.

 8. The best way to avoid the blame is to defer responsibility